Skip to content

 Risks of choosing balloon payments

-However, it’s important to understand not only what is a balloon payment on a car, but also the potential risks of incorporating this feature in to your loan structure.
+However, it’s important to understand not only what a balloon payment is, but also the potential risks of incorporating this feature into your loan structure.

 The most significant risk of a balloon payment is that the borrower does not have the money available to pay off the large, lump-sum payment at the end of the loan term.
 If this happens, the borrower could lose their car or be required to take out another loan to cover the balloon payment.